Wimilio Vink: Career

-Vink finished his formation at Vitesse Arnhem, after a spell with N.E.C.
-Nijmegen.
+Vink finished his youth career at Vitesse, after a spell with NEC.

 On 26 August 2011, Vink made his professional debut, in a 4–1 away defeat against Ajax.
 On 17 November, he signed a professional contract with Vitesse, until 2014.
 After he was released in July 2014, Vink signed with Eerste Divisie side MVV Maastricht.

 Personal life

 Vink's father, Gery Vink, is a youth manager at Ajax.